dotnet/runtime/docs/design/features/DynamicPgo.md

 ### Guarded Devirtualization

-In [dotnet/coreclr#21270](https://github.com/dotnet/coreclr/pull/21270) we introduced the Guarded Devirtualization optimization, where the jit introduces an explicit class test upstream of a virtual or interface call, and then devirtualizes (and inlines) the call if the test succeeds.
+In [dotnet/coreclr#21270](https://github.com/dotnet/coreclr/pull/21270) we introduced the Guarded Devirtualization optimization, where the JIT introduces an explicit class test upstream of a virtual or interface call, and then devirtualizes (and inlines) the call if the test succeeds.

 This is not enabled by default; two key ingredients are missing:
 * what class to guess for